Alexander-Eager/AWEMediaCenter/Code/scraper/README.md

 2. Look for a specific section of text in that file.
 3. Take parts of that section of text and assign those values to metadata properties.

 The implentation if these so-called *procedures* is based on regular expressions and backreferences.
-The type of regex used is [ECMAScript](http://www.cplusplus.com/reference/regex/ECMAScript/), while the format of the string where backreferences are placed is defined by the `fmt` parameter for the C++ Standard Library's [backref replacement function](http://www.cplusplus.com/reference/regex/match_replace/).
+The type of regex used is [QRegExp][], while the format of the string where backreferences are placed is defined by the `fmt` parameter for the C++ Standard Library's [backref replacement function](http://www.cplusplus.com/reference/regex/match_replace/).

 ### A template for a scraper